John Colman: Legacy

 He smiled, brave heart, as though he slept.

 His death is commemorated by a mural at the Hudson County Courthouse in Jersey City.
 The New York Times has called it "the first recorded murder in what became metropolitan New York".

-People of the Hudson Highlands area believed that Colman's spirit became the Dwerg, Heer of Dunderberg, a goblin who dressed in Dutch clothing, who raise storms to sink ships at World's End (the area just north of West Point where the Hudson is over 200 feet deep.)
+People of the Hudson Highlands area believed that Colman's spirit became the Dwerg, Heer of Dunderberg, a goblin who dresses in Dutch clothing and who raises storms to sink ships at World's End, the area just north of West Point where the Hudson is over 200 feet deep.
 The Heer appears in writings by Washington Irving.